-Last week I published a post with advice from me and from some other parents on what to do when your teen starts university.
-Now my daughter Izzy, who’s just about to start her second year of uni, has written this post with her tips for parents who are going through this:
+Following on from the advice from me and from some other parents in what to do when your teen starts university, my student daughter Izzy has written this post with her tips for parents who are going through this:

 ‘It’s that time of year again – up and down the country, parents are sobbing and university freshers are having the time of their lives.
 Mum’s already written an article with advice for parents of new students, but she asked me to write some tips for parents, from a student’s perspective.